What is invoice payment - Terms, process, tips, and automation

 Incorporate dual controls for added security.
 This involves requiring two individuals to authorize a payment before it's processed.
 Dual controls reduce the risk of unauthorized or fraudulent payments.

 Implement an automated system to validate and approve invoices.
-This can include optical character recognition (OCR) technology for invoice processing to extract data from paper or electronic invoices.
+This can include optical character recognition (OCR) technology for invoice scanning, which extracts data from both paper and electronic invoices.

 Set up predefined rules and workflows that route invoices for review and approval by the appropriate personnel.
 Automation ensures that invoices are properly vetted for accuracy and compliance with company policies.

 Integrate your accounting or financial software with your bank or payment gateway to enable automatic payment execution.
 You can schedule payments according to due dates or your preferred payment cycle.
 Most importantly, automate payment reconciliation to ensure that payments match invoices accurately.